 - 2 tablespoons flour to dust the top of the dough

-- Preheat oven to 190C – 374F. and bake the bread for 20 to 25 minutes.
+- Preheat the oven to 190C – 374F.
+Bake the bread for 20 to 25 minutes or until golden brown.

-- Let the bread cool, and enjoy!
+- Let the bread cool on a cooling rack.